ome/omero-iviewer/README.rst

     $ npm run prod

-You will usually want to have OMERO-iviewer installed on a local omero-web server, to test the JavaScript built above.
-NB: first uninstall iviewer if already installed,
+You will usually want to have OMERO.iviewer installed on a local omero-web server, to test the JavaScript built above.
+NB: first uninstall OMERO.iviewer if already installed,
 then:

 ::